-Whether you’re concerned about naturalization or seeking asylum, it is vital to seek legal counsel from an experienced Coral Gables immigration law attorney about your situation.
+Whether you’re concerned about naturalization or seeking asylum, it is vital to seek legal counsel from an experienced Miami immigration law attorney about your situation.
 Often immigration matters have high stakes.
 Lupe Lafont is a compassionate Venezuelan lawyer who is admitted to practice before the Louisiana State Bar.
 The Florida Rules allow lawyers from other states and United States territories to practice immigration law in Florida in front of the Department of Homeland Security.
 Ms. Lafont understands what you’re up against when you have a matter pending in the immigration system.
 Understanding how important the outcome is, she works hard to provide personalized, effective service to every client.

 The United States immigration system is extremely complex and can be challenging to navigate.
 The Immigration and Nationality Act of 1952 (INA) organizes many of the various provisions of immigration law.
 It permits the country to grant a maximum of 675,000 permanent immigrant visas every year across visa categories.
 The INA doesn’t cap the annual admission of United States citizens’ spouses, children under age 21, or parents.
 A certain number of refugees are allowed by the president in consultation with Congress.
 To balance the number of immigrants, there is a complicated set-up for calculating available number of family preference visas.